jacobf18/CryptoTrading/README.md

 # Introduction
 This is a framework for trading cryptocurrencies built on top of the ccxt library.
+This also includes the early stages of a Twitter Sentiment analysis bot for crypto trading.
+There is a separate README for that project.

 ## Supported Exchanges
 Poloniex